MarcStan/EmailBugTracker/Setup.md

 ## 3. Code deployment

-Once the infrastructure is in place you can deploy the azure function code via the pipeline.
+Once the infrastructure is in place you can deploy the azure function code via the pipeline (last stage).

 Note that you will have change the variables in all stages (resource group name, azure subscription and settings).